5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ### Step 2: Start the mock media express server

-The MBSTF, when in *PULL* mode, requires an HTTP service to request the media objects from.
-For the purposes of these tutorials we will use a simple HTTP server based on the NodeJS express module which has been configured to serve some simple media objects.
-This simulates a media server or CDN that would be provided by the Application Provider (AP).
+When configured to operate in one of the pull-based object acquisition methods, the MBSTF requires an HTTP server from which to request the objects.
+For the purposes of these tutorials we will use a simple HTTP server based on the *NodeJS* [*Express*](https://expressjs.com/) module which has been configured to serve some simple media objects.
+This simulates a media server or CDN that would be provided by the MBS Application Provider (AF/AS).

-To start the express mock media server you will need to do the following things.
+To start the *Express* mock media server you will need to do the following things.

 1. Clone the rt-mbs-examples repository:
    ```bash